mim/mim.github.io/t/cisc3620/lectures/01-intro.md

   * Anyone using a modern web browser will be able to see your work without installing software.
 Show off your work to friends, family, and employers!
   * You can share your code with others in this class by providing a link that they can load into their web browser.

-Over the past three years, Scott Anderson has revised all of the class demos and lectures to use the above software.
-Most of the errors have been fixed but please point out any errors if you find them. `Three.js` is still evolving, so further revisions may be needed.
-Using rapidly evolving software has advantages, but also disadvantages!

 ## Learning JavaScript

 If you do not know JavaScript, now is an _excellent_ time to learn!

-Scott wrote a [crash course on JavaScript](../readings/JavaScript-crash- course.html) that covers most of the essentials of JavaScript needed for this course.
+Here is a [crash course on JavaScript](../readings/JavaScript-crash- course.html) that covers most of the essentials of JavaScript needed for this course.
 We will spend some class time on the OOP parts, but I will expect you to learn the basics without much class time.

+--

-If you'd like to supplement Scott's documentation, a Google search will show you many JavaScript tutorials.
+If you'd like to supplement this documentation, a Google search will show you many JavaScript tutorials.
 Here are some examples:

   * Mozilla's [A Re-Introduction to JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/A_re-introduction_to_JavaScript) is written for people who already know how to program and just need to learn a new language.
 It's very good.
 The material through "Functions" is most relevant for this course.